ding-lab/BreakPointSurveyor/B_ExonGene/README.md

 * `dat/exons.ensXX.bed` contains exon definitions

 Workflow parses Ensemble GTF file directly to pull out genes and exons.
 Details of the selection process are in `GTFFilter.py`.
 They are ad hoc and vary according to ensembl version.
-There may be better and more standard ways to obtain gene and exon definitions, which would replace the work here.
+There are likely better and more standard ways to obtain gene and exon definitions, which would replace the work here.

 We also provide a script called `src/TLAExamine.R` (see `x.5_examine_GTF.sh`)